Our Head of Care Douglas Twenefour clarifies the main points to be aware of with Wegovy, including who it is recommended for and how it works.

-Wegovy is a brand name for semaglutide, a GLP-1 analogue.
+Wegovy is a brand name for semaglutide, a glucagon-like peptide receptor agonist, or GLP-1 analogue.
 It is a weight loss drug manufactured by Danish pharmaceutical company Novo Nordisk.

-NICE issued guidelines this year recommending Wegovy be prescribed to people who have a particular BMI (usually 30kg/m2 and over) and at least one weight-related health condition.
+NICE issued guidelines in 2023 recommending Wegovy be prescribed to people who have a particular BMI (usually 30kg/m2 and over) and at least one weight-related health condition.

 NICE recommends that Wegovy can be prescribed to people with prediabetes or type 2 diabetes as an option for weight management within a specialist weight management service.
 This will depend on a person’s personal circumstances, and factors such as their current treatment plan and risk of side effects.